-Investors should keep in mind that the portfolio is market-capitalization-weighted, which means that the portfolio focuses on the largest companies in the world.
-The components of the index have an average market capitalization of $34 billion that comes with a lack of attention to the mid-cap and small-cap markets.
-This could potentially limit the diversification benefits of holding smaller asset classes that don’t move in tandem with global markets.
+If you choose to invest in this fund, keep in mind that the portfolio is market-capitalization-weighted, which means that it focuses on the largest companies in the world.
+The stocks that make up the index have an average market capitalization of $35 billion, and this figure does not reflect the mid-cap and small-cap markets.
+This focus on large-cap may limit the diversification perks of holding smaller asset classes that don’t move in tandem with global markets.

 Expenses and Risk Factors

-The Vanguard Total International Stock Index funds have significantly lower expense ratios than funds with similar holdings.
-The mutual fund version of the index offers an expense ratio that could save investors upwards of $2,000 for every $10,000 invested over a 10-year period relative to competing funds.
+The Vanguard Total International Stock Index funds have much lower expense ratios than funds with many of the same holdings.
+The mutual fund version of the index offers an expense ratio that may be able to save you upwards of $2,000 for every $10,000 invested over a 10-year period, as compared to competing funds.

-Minimizing fees is extremely important since every dollar paid out is not only lost, but investors miss out on the compounding interest of that dollar over time.
-For example, investing $100,000 in a fund that generates a 6% annual return with a 0.9% fee versus a 0.25% fee will lose out on nearly $100,000 over a 30-year period.
-The Vanguard Total International Stock Index is among the most attractive international funds due to its low costs compared to competing funds.
+As you invest, you'll want to do your best to minimize fees, because every dollar paid out is not only lost, but also missing out on compound returns over time.
+For example, suppose you invest $100,000 in a fund that has a 6% annual return.
+If you choose a fund that has a 0.9% fee versus one with a 0.25% fee, you will lose out on nearly $100,000 over a 30-year period.
+The Vanguard Total International Stock Index is among the most attractive international funds due to its low costs, compared to competing funds.

-Investors should also consider other potential risk factors.
-For example, the top ten largest holdings account for 10% of the portfolio, which means these companies could have an oversized impact on the entire fund.
-The fund is also highly concentrated in European stocks—with almost 40% exposure—which means that any problems in Europe could adversely impact the entire fund.
+You should also look to other risk factors as you invest.
+For example, the top ten largest holdings account for 10% of the portfolio, which means these companies could have an immense impact on the whole fund.
+The fund is also highly focused in European stocks, with almost 40% exposure, which means that problems in Europe could have a costly impact the entire fund.

 Alternatives to Consider